 When you think of HIV what comes to mind?
 Do you think of Magic Johnson and seeing him throughout the years living with the disease?
 Do you think of stories of men being on the “down-low” giving the illness to unsuspecting wives and girlfriends?
 Do you think of someone you know dealing with the effects of the disease or watching them die from full blown AIDS?
-I recently went to take my own HIV/AIDS test and the only thing that crossed my mind was “what if I’m positive?”
+I recently went to take my own HIV/AIDS test and the only thing that crossed my mind was “what if I tested positive?”
+It is a question which many of us are scared to find out we have tested positive for HIV/AIDS.

 The 20 minutes I waited for my test results were filled with so many questions and emotions.
 I consider myself safe.
 In fact I haven’t been sexually active in a year by my own choice.
 For me sex isn’t as simple as the physical act.
 Yet I still wondered about times in my past.
 What about times I got lost in the moment like many of us, or times I knew better but didn’t do better?
 What if my moment of careless behavior would have made me one of the growing number of African-American women who are infected with the disease every day?
 Would the people who claimed to love me turn their backs on me?